JaniPM/audioplayer/README.md

 ### Getting started

-Starts in development environment with `npm start` and be accessed from `localhost:3000`
+Starts in development environment with `npm start` and can be accessed from `localhost:3000`

 Run unit tests `npm test`

 Run integration tests `npm run test-integration`.
-Note requires MongoDB runnning in the default port 27017
+Note!
+Requires MongoDB runnning in the default port 27017

 Currently support routes: